-We discussed the system of internal controls with Metro Mobility's staff.
+We discussed the system of internal controls with Metro Transit's staff.
 We inquired as to whether individuals, independent of the individuals preparing the source documents and posting the data summaries, review the source documents and data summaries for completeness, accuracy, and reasonableness, and how often such reviews are performed.
-We were informed that individuals, independent of the individuals preparing the source documents and data summaries for completeness, accuracy, and reasonableness, review the source documents and data summaries for completeness, accuracy, and reasonableness on a regular basis (Policy Manual, Federal Funding Allocation Test e).
+We were informed that individuals, independent of the individuals preparing the source documents and posting the data summaries, review the source documents and data summaries for completeness, accuracy, and reasonableness on a regular basis (Policy Manual, Federal Funding Allocation Test e).